 Following Birds of Tokyo’s channel ten sports-montage-anthem ‘Lanterns’, to say the band had fully embraced pop-rock success would have been a fair assessment.
 Rarely does a band make a record like ‘March Fires’ and then emerge two years later with something entirely different.
 During the ‘Lanterns’ era, many would not have guessed the next Birds of Tokyo album would be hell-bent on channelling anger, disillusionment and general vitriol at the state of the modern world.

 This band isn’t merely flirting with alienating their base audience, they almost seem to be encouraging it.
 I will admit this is one of my major attractions to the album; it’s hard to resist a pop band who suddenly chooses to turn its nose up at what is considered palatable by the masses.
-In Rock and Roll circles, especially in the sub genre of Punk, this makes you a sort of hero.
-There’s something delightfully empowering about this, as fans of heavy music are often ignored by the mainstream, despite being one of the strongest independent scenes in Australia.
+In rock and roll circles, that kind of behaviour makes you a sort of hero.
+There’s something delightfully empowering about the whole thing, as fans of heavy music are often ignored by the mainstream, despite being one of the strongest independent scenes in Australia.

-‘Brace’ is an album made for stadium-sized performances.
-It demands pyrotechnics and light shows insane enough to make Matt Bellamy watch his back.
-The production on this record is enormous in scale.
-Drums are packed with enough reverberation and punch to make you believe they were recorded in an aircraft hangar, while every bassline sounds as though it is being spewed out by a big muff pedal.
+The production on this record is enormous in scale, which makes ‘Brace’ an album made for stadium-sized performances.
+Drums packed with enough reverberation and punch to make you believe they were recorded in an aircraft hangar, while every bassline sounds as though it is being spewed out by a big muff pedal.
 Across the album, Birds of Tokyo use string sections, synthesisers and choirs in conjunction with more classical rock instruments, which is a surefire way to ensure ‘epicness.’
+It all demands pyrotechnics and light shows insane enough to make Matt Bellamy watch his back.

 Against this backdrop of hugeness, front man Ian Kenny delivers lines that overflow with emotion in all the right places.
 While occasionally these are written in a way that can feel overwrought and heavy handed, Kenny’s expert delivery of them is such that it isn’t a problem for the listening experience.